igsb/GestaltMatcher-Arc/README.md

+This branch in under construction - will be updated soon.

 # GestaltMatcher-Arc
 This repository contains all the code used to train and evaluate our GestaltMatcher-Arc models in our WACV2023 accepted paper: Improving Deep Facial Phenotyping for Ultra-rare Disorder Verification Using Model Ensembles